webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 After we understand the protocol we will move on to its applied usage in WebRTC.

 ## What is the *Session Description Protocol* (SDP)?
 The Session Description Protocol is defined in [RFC 4566](https://tools.ietf.org/html/rfc4566).
-It is a line based key-value protocol, similar to an INI file.
+It is a key/value protocol with a newline after each value.
+It will feel similar to an INI file.
 A Session Description contains zero or more Media Descriptions.
-Mentally you can model it as a Session Description containing an array of Media Descriptions.
+Mentally you can model it as a Session Description contains an array of Media Descriptions.

 A Media Description usually maps to a single stream of media.
 So if you wanted to describe a call with three video streams and two audio tracks you would have five Media Descriptions.